yuwenhuang-Wen/Car-Price-Prediction-Project/README.md

 ### Findings

+1. EDA
+   - Correlation Coefficient Value
+     - most of the numeric features have absolute value of correlation coefficient above 0.6
+     - there are 4 features have correlation absolute value < 0.1

-1. Feature Improtance
+   - Feature Improtance (can handle both numeric & categorical)
-   - Even some features are less
-   - maybe should exclude...
+     - Results from correlation values and feature importance showed some differences
+     - the 2 least important features were excluded in modeling

-2. Data Observation
+4. Data Observation
-   - Including encoded and scaled categorical data improved the predicting results than only modeling by numeric data
+   - Including encoded and scaled categorical data significantly improved the predicting results than only modeling by numeric data
-   -
+   - Excluding the least correlated/ important features usually had worser measuring metrics score in training set, but better ones in testing set

-3. Models Performance
+5. Models Performance
+   - Linear regression models have highest rmse scores and lowest R-square value
+   - Tried Ridge and Lasso regression models, both methods does not show significant improvement than the linear models
+   - Tree-based models, Decision Tree and Random Forest, made the most improvement in lowering rmse and raising R-squared scores